"Consider a scenario where mother

 Over the last ten years I have seen many different examples of

-twelve-year old girl who was much too big to be crawling into mom's lap but
+the twelve-year old girl who was much too big to be crawling into mom's

-would do so every time mom started to cry because that interrupted her mother's
+lap but would do so every time mom started to cry because that interrupted

 Then there is the little boy who by four-years old had been going

-day he was sitting on a man's lap only six feet away from where his mother
+one day he was sitting on a man's lap only six feet away from where his

-started crying.
-The man, who was more concerned than the little boy, said
+mother started crying.
+The man, who was more concerned than the little boy,

-to him, "Your mommy's crying because she feels sad."
-The little boy looked
+said to him, "Your mommy's crying because she feels sad."
+The little boy

-up, glanced over at his mother and said, "Yea, she's getting better," and
+looked up, glanced over at his mother and said, "Yea, she's getting better,"

-went back to playing.
-He knew that it was okay for mom to cry and that it
+and went back to playing.
+He knew that it was okay for mom to cry and that

-was not his job to fix her.
-That little boy, at four years old, already had
+it was not his job to fix her.
+That little boy, at four years old, already

 And one of the cornerstones of healing is to forgive ourselves